 Post parade, keep an eye on your Prytania pet during your walks.
 As a reminder, please keep your dog on a short non-retractable leash during your walks.
 Whether it’s a stray crawfish shell, chicken wing, or a moonpie, your Prytania pet may be tempted to eat carnival goers leftovers.
 And while delicious, these treats can cause our furry friends some not-so-fun GI upset.
 Please call Prytania Vet or Medvet New Orleans if you think your pet may have eaten something they weren’t supposed to -- we can then advise you on the best course of action.
 Other good resources are the ASPCA’s Animal Poison Control or the Pet Poison Helpline.
 And while the fun plush throws may become your Prytania pet’s new favorite toy, please keep an eye on your pet during play time; these seemingly harmless toys can pose a serious choking risk if ingested.

 As always, we recommend all Prytania Pets to be microchipped.
 There is no appointment needed for us to microchip your pet.
-We will be open for normal business hours Monday, February 5th through Friday, February 9th and we will be open until 12pm on Saturday, February 10th and until 12pm on Lundi Gras.
-We will be closed on Mardi Gras day.
+If you're not sure if your pet is microchipped, you can also bring them by for us to do a quick scan.
+We have limited hours on the Saturday before Mardi Gras and Lundi Gras Day and we are closed all Mardi Gras day.
 We hope you all have a safe and happy Mardi Gras!